JennEYoon/datasciY/tasks-4.2020.md

 ### 3) DLAI - May 4, 2020 Monday 7pm
    * finish all of class 3.
+   * watch class 3 first, get back in the mood.

 ### 4) Personal Projects - datasciY.com
  * Start reading some Python books to get back into the mood.